zakack/diffusion-pipe/docs/supported_models.md

 dtype = 'bfloat16'
 transformer_dtype = 'float8'
 max_llama3_sequence_length = 128
+# Can use a resolution-dependent timestep shift, like Flux.
+Unsure if results are better.
+#flux_shift = true
 ```

 Only the Full version is tested.
 Dev and Fast likely will not work properly due to being distilled, and because you can't set the guidance value.